pamlib/iyt/docs/index.md

 }
 </style>

-If anything is outdated, open a issue on the github (go to it by clicking `infinite/help` next to the search bar.
+If anything is outdated, open a issue on the github (go to it by clicking `infinite/help` next to the search bar)

 <p>Find stuff using the search bar near the top right!</p>